gjmcn/data-cube-print-html/README.md

 ## Usage

-Install: `npm install --save data-cube-print-console`
+Install: `npm install --save data-cube-print-html`

 The package uses the Universal Module Definition (UMD).
 It can be loaded in a  `<script>` tag in HTML or with an `import` statement in JavaScript.